 Victims of medical malpractice may be entitled to compensation for the negligence of their medical provider.
 Such compensation may include damages for past and future medical expenses, lost wages, diminished earning capacity, pain and suffering, emotional distress, and inconvenience.

-If you believe you may have a claim for medical malpractice, please contact either Robert E. Byrne, Jr. or Kirk D. Becchi, the Charlottesville and Harrisonburg VA Medical Malpractice Attorneys of MartinWren, P.C., at (434) 817-3100.
+If you believe you may have a claim for medical malpractice, please contact either Robert E. Byrne, Jr. or Kirk D. Becchi, the Charlottesville and Harrisonburg VA medical malpractice lawyer of MartinWren, P.C.
 We can meet with you or your loved one at a time and place that is convenient for you and review your case and address your concerns.
-Let our Medical Malpractice Lawyer Charlottesville VA looks to help you or your loved one find some answers during this difficult and stressful time.
+Let our medical malpractice lawyer Charlottesville VA looks to help you or your loved one find some answers during this difficult and stressful time.